therealprof/MOA-R-B/README.md

 I've included an interactive HTML BOM and population guide [here](bom/ibom.html).

-If you happen to have one of the 10 first run boards you will need to add a shame wire from pad 15 of the DAPlink MCU to ground; if you want to populate and use the onboard debugger, that is.
-If you build the current version 1.1; there no known errata.
+**NOTE**: If you happen to have one of the 10 first run boards you will need to add a shame wire from pad 15 of the DAPlink MCU to ground -- if you want to populate and use the onboard debugger, that is.
+If you work with the published version 1.1 there're no known errata.

 ### Functional blocks